Online Lesson Tips

 6. Given that a teacher can’t put her/his hands on you to help reposition your hands, you need to make sure that you understand what the suggested changes feel like.
 I demonstrate for students, watch them carefully, and I also often ask them to tell me how they’ll remember what it feels like/looks like when they have the correct position.
 If you aren’t clear, ask for another demonstration, or another metaphor, or another explanation, until you are confident you can recreate the hand position yourself.
 As with any harp lessons, correct hand position takes time and tweaking every week until it feels natural and automatic (but it will happen!).

-Ask a question about Skype harp lessons.
+Ask a question about online harp lessons.